moveit/moveit.ros.org/documentation/faqs/index.markdown

 _What is the difference between MoveIt! and OMPL?_

   * [OMPL](http://ompl.kavrakilab.org) is an open-source motion planning library that is used by MoveIt! for motion planning.
 MoveIt! uses an extensible plugin architecture and other motion planning libraries can also easily be integrated with MoveIt!.
 OMPL provides a variety of high-quality well-tested randomized planners.

-_Where can I find the current status of MoveIt!?_

-  * You can find a list of components in MoveIt! and their status on the [Status](/about/moveit-status/) page.

 ## Bugs/Issues